 The program consists of Group studies, Personal studies, Bible study, counseling, chapel and work.
 New life skills and coping skills are taught to give men “new tools” in their tool box to handle the stress and problems of life.
-At Men's Teen Challenge of the Smokies we believe that the success of a changed life is due to the “Jesus Factor”.
+At Teen Challenge of the Smokies Men's Center we believe that the success of a changed life is due to the “Jesus Factor”.
 2 Cor.
 5:17 Therefore, if anyone is in Christ, he is a new creation; old things have passed away; behold, all things have become new.

 1. We believe the Bible is the inspired, infallible and authoritative written Word of God.